-6.13 Cassidy Development Permit Area

-Information Note: the designation of this development permit area and description of the special conditions or objectives that justify the designation are located in the Electoral Area A Official Community Plan.

-A development permit is required for the following activities unless specifically exempt:

-- (i) Alteration of land and disturbance of soils; - (ii) Construction, alteration, or erection of buildings and structures; - (iii) Subdivision as defined in the Land Title Act or the Strata Property Act; and, - (iv) Creation of non-structural impervious or semi-pervious surfaces;

-- A development permit shall not be required for the construction, renovation, or addition to one single or duplex dwelling unit or accessory residential building on one single lot. - (ii) The replacement or repair of an existing sign provided that the sign is not enlarged or moved and is replaced with the same type of sign (i.e. fascia, freestanding, canopy, etc.). - (iii) A development permit shall not be required for alterations or additions to a building which do not require a building permit.
-This exemption excludes new signage which shall require a development permit.

-- (i) For commercial, multi residential, the Regional District shall require an applicant to submit building elevations prepared by an architect or other qualified designer. - (ii) Commercial and mixed use buildings should be designed to reflect the fact that they are located within a pedestrian environment and should be of human scale at street level and should aim to provide functional civic space. - (iii) The siting of buildings shall be integrated with other existing uses within the Cassidy Rural Village land use designation to promote safe pedestrian linkages and encourage consolidated vehicle access. - (iv) The use high quality building materials such as Hardiplank, stone, wood, brick, and other exterior natural building materials shall be encouraged.
+6.13 Cassidy Development Permit Area Part 1 Administration Information Note: the designation of this development permit area and description of the special conditions or objectives that justify the designation are located in the Electoral Area A Official Community Plan. (a) Applicability A development permit is required for the following activities unless specifically exempt: Part 2 Interpretation (i) Alteration of land and disturbance of soils; (ii) Construction, alteration, or erection of buildings and structures; (iii) Subdivision as defined in the Land Title Act or the Strata Property Act; and, (iv) Creation of non-structural impervious or semi-pervious surfaces; Land Use Regulations (b) Exemptions (i) A development permit shall not be required for the construction, renovation, or addition to one single or duplex dwelling unit or accessory residential building on one single lot. (ii) The replacement or repair of an existing sign provided that the sign is not enlarged or moved and is replaced with the same type of sign (i.e. fascia, freestanding, canopy, etc.).
+Part 4 Zones (iii) A development permit shall not be required for alterations or additions to a building which do not require a building permit.
+This exemption excludes new signage which shall require a development permit. (c) Guidelines Part 5 Subdivision Regulations General Design (i) For commercial, multi residential, the Regional District shall require an applicant to submit building elevations prepared by an architect or other qualified designer. (ii) Commercial and mixed use buildings should be designed to reflect the fact that they are located within a pedestrian environment and should be of human scale at street level and should aim to provide functional civic space.
+Part 6 Development Permit Areas (iii) The siting of buildings shall be integrated with other existing uses within the Cassidy Rural Village land use designation to promote safe pedestrian linkages and encourage consolidated vehicle access. (iv) The use high quality building materials such as Hardiplank, stone, wood, brick, and other exterior natural building materials shall be encouraged.